NoahApthorpe/ConvnetCellDetection/README.md

 docker

-- memory = memory to allocate to the docker virtual machine
+- memory = memory (in MB) to allocate to the docker virtual machine.
+Changing this will create a new docker virtual machine and take longer on the first training or forward pass with the updated memory value
+- machine_name = prefix of docker virtual machine -- the complete name is machine_name + '-' + memory
 - container_name = name of docker container with ZNN

 postprocessing